 This recipe calls for the use of a turkey breast roast, but variations can be worked out fairly easily for a smaller whole bird or even diced meat for a stir-fry or bake.
 I’ve made chicken dishes with a very similar yogurt marinade to this one and the key is letting the meat soak up the sauce overnight.
 The flavors are intense and aromatic, and will definitely lend themselves to a unique Thanksgiving meal.

-This recipe’s name—and its use of whiskey—intrigued me.
+Not to be confused with Nefarious Turkey, this recipe’s name—and its use of whiskey—was intriguing.
 A flavorful blend of unconventional ingredients make this dish sound delicious and feasible, and it requires fairly simple preparation.
 Check out the chef’s note to see how you can use a crock pot for a quicker, easier version of this recipe.
 Some of the user comments also have great ideas for stuffings that use the same components.

 If you're in the mood for something more traditional this year, try this recipe:

 The Food Network’s Alton Brown brings us this fairly simple (for a whole turkey) and by-the-book recipe, which uses a brine peppered with allspice berries and candied ginger.
 It takes about 10 hours of total cooking time, not including defrosting.

 TELL US: What is your favorite way to cook a turkey on Thanksgiving?
 Do you use any special ingredients?
 Write your comments in the comment section below.